CeydaSerttas/Weekly-Habit-Tracker/README.md

 * **Export JSON** downloads `weekly-habits.json` with `{ habits, checks }`.
 * **Import JSON** accepts the same shape and replaces current data.

-> Tip: keep your exports in a private Git repo to version your progress.

 ## 🛠 Customization